-We have delegated the investment management of the Scheme to KWILP under an administration and investment management agreement.
+We have appointed Kiwi Wealth Investments Limited Partnership (KWILP) as the Investment Manager of the Scheme under an administration and investment management agreement.
 However, we retain responsibility for the investments of the Scheme.
 We may also rely on KWILP to provide other services on our behalf.
-KWILP intends to use the services of Fisher Funds to provide investment management services to the Scheme.
+KWILP has delegated its investment management functions in relation to the Scheme to Fisher Funds.